matthewgetz/rotini/website/versioned_docs/version-3.1.2/index.md

 ### Documentation
 Program definition property "documentation" must be of type "string".

+The program definition documentation property is used at the top of the program help to provide an external documentation link to users.

 ### Configuration Files
 Program definition property "configuration_files" is the optional array of configuration objects used to setup a program configuration files.
 See the [ConfigurationFile](./api#configurationfile) interface for more information.
 When defined it must be an array objects that contain "id", "directory", and "file" properties.